 Trails Education Days is sponsored by COSCA, the Conejo Open Space Conservation Agency.
 COSF provides funding and volunteer support.

-Nearly 80 volunteers along with COSCA, MRCA, California and NPS Park Rangers contribute 800 hours to the planning, execution and follow-up for Trails Education Days each year.
 Without volunteers, the program could not exist.
+Every year, about sixty volunteers along with COSCA, MRCA and NPS Park Rangers contribute 600 - 700 hours to the planning, execution and follow-up for Trails Education Days.

 Following their Trails Education Days outings, the students are invited to enter a letter-writing contest to describe some of the things they learned.
 Two winners from each school and five Grand Prize winners district-wide receive cash awards and recognition by the Thousand Oaks City Council and the CRPD Board of Directors.
-To see previous grand-prize winners, visit our Recent TED Updates page.
+To see current and previous grand-prize winners and their letters, visit our Recent TED Updates page.

 Volunteer Job Descriptions

 Volunteers can choose to help with preparation, activities on one or more field trip days, and follow-up.
 We are especially pleased that so many volunteers come back year after year to give a new crop of Fourth Graders valuable experience in the Conejo open space.

 All volunteers are treated to snacks and lunch courtesy of COSF.
 A benefit to volunteers is that they meet others who share their interests and commitment to open space.

 Hike leaders take groups of about twelve students on one-hour, one-mile hikes from the Wildflower Playfields to the Wildwood Nature Center via the Wildwood Canyon Trail.
 As many as fifteen hike leaders are needed each day.

 A teacher or parent accompanies each group to keep the students focused while the leader talks about indigenous plants, animal life, geology and ecology.
 Vast knowledge of these subjects is not required.
 At intervals along the way, tags with multiple-choice questions highlight the most important points.